 7.1.
-MANDATE OF THE AUDIT COMMITTEE
+MANDATE OF THE AUDIT AND RISK MANAGEMENT COMMITTEE

-The Audit Committee (the "Committee") assists the Board of Directors in overseeing the Corporation's financial controls and reporting.
+The Audit and Risk Management Committee (the "Committee") assists the Board of Directors in overseeing i) the effectiveness of internal and financial controls and reporting, ii) the quality and integrity of the presentation of the financial statements and financial information and iii) the processes of identifying and managing enterprise risks of the Corporation.
 The Committee also ascertains that the Corporation complies with its financial covenants as well as the legal and regulatory requirements governing financial disclosure matters and financial risk management.